SophiaTaib/A2-Working-With-Data-Code/README.md

 ---

-## Setup
+## Setup and Running the Program

-1. Download these two files:
+1. Download the following two files:
    - `recipe_matcher.py`
    - `recipes.json`

-2. Put them in the same folder.
+2. Put both files in the same folder.

-3. Open Terminal and go to that folder:
+3. Open Teriminal and navigate to that folder:

 ```bash
 cd /path/to/recipe-matcher